U.S. Treasury to sell $52 bln in bills

-WASHINGTON Nov 6 For details of the U.S. Treasury's auctions of 13-week and 26 week bills next week, see:
+WASHINGTON Aug 28 For details of the U.S. Treasury's auctions of 13-week and 26-week bills next week, see:

 13-week bills